jevans97utk/SlenderNodes/lter_pasta/doc/source/glossary.rst

   Self signed certificate
     A :term:`certificate` that is signed by its own creator.
-A self signed certificate is not a part of a :term:`chain of trust` and so, it is not possible to validate the information stored in the certificate.
-Because of this, self signed certificates are useful mostly for testing in an implicitly trusted environment.
+A cls signed certificate is not a part of a :term:`chain of trust` and so, it is not possible to validate the information stored in the certificate.
+Because of this, cls signed certificates are useful mostly for testing in an implicitly trusted environment.

     http://en.wikipedia.org/wiki/Self-signed_certificate